THE VOLGA GERMANS IN PORTLAND

 Several couples could be married at one service.
 The wedding parties marched down the aisle with the couples sitting on the front benches.
 The pastor then gave a sermon.
 After the sermon, the couple came forward for the ceremony.

-The wedding reception was held at the home of the groom's family.
+The wedding reception was held at the groom's family home.
 The procession from the church was very festive, and male friends even fired guns into the air.
 Upon arriving at the home, a receiving line was formed outside, and the invited guests extended their blessings and best wishes.

 At this point, the groom's mother would come out of the house to welcome her new daughter-in-law to her new home.
 The bride was now a member of her husband's family.

 The festivities would begin with the brothers of the church singing and saying a prayer.
 This was then followed by dancing and other social activities.
-A wedding consisting of much dancing and musicians was referred to as a tanz-hochzeit (dance wedding), and one with a more religious aspect would be a Brüder-hochzeit (Brethren wedding).
+A wedding consisting of much dancing and music was referred to as a Tanzhochzeit (dance wedding), and one with a more religious aspect would be a Brüderhochzeit (Brethren wedding).

-The celebration lasted two or three days, with guests coming and going.
-Two meals were served daily: roast beef, dumplings, schnitzsuppe (dried fruit soup), and other dishes and bread.
+The celebration lasted two to three days, with guests arriving and departing.
+Two meals were served daily: roast beef, dumplings, schnitzsuppe (a dried fruit soup), and other dishes, along with bread.

 Russia offered a wide variety of drinks, from potato schnapps to fine grape wine.
 A punch of hot tea and cognac was served, greatly affecting the participants.

 All gifts to the newlyweds were in the form of money.
 An exception was a beautiful pillow or two made by the bride's godmother.
-This was passed around to the guests who placed upon it.
-When any man danced with the bride, he pinned money to her.
-Coin money was placed in the drinks served to her.
+This was passed around to the guests who placed their gifts upon it.
+When any man danced with the bride, he pinned money to her dress.
+Coin money was placed in the drinks she was served.

 Another activity was to auction off one of the bride's wedding shoes.
-This would at one time be stolen from her and then reappear - being displayed on a pillow with much ceremony.
+This would once have been stolen from her and then reappear, displayed on a pillow with great ceremony.
 A best man was generally expected to be the highest bidder.

 The amount of lavishness of a wedding was governed by the means of the families and other economic conditions prevailing at the time.
 This was the most significant social event in their lives, and they spent as much time and money as they could afford.
 It was shared by the families of both the bride and groom.
-So much work was involved in preparing the food that the couple's mothers and other women's relatives and friends were too busy to attend the marriage service at the church.
+So much work was involved in preparing the food that the couple's mothers, as well as relatives and friends of other women, were too busy to attend the church marriage service.

 After the wedding, the new wife would assume the duties of the other woman in her home.
 A cow and a sheep were brought along as her dowry.